winterkami/AESbin/README.md

 - recent pastes are displayed in a flex container
 - user information like name, registration date, and number of pastes is displayed in a flex container
 - dynamic service canada weather widget also displayed in flex container
+- #### Front end: Responsive and interactive public About page
+- public about pages with site information, custom photos, and youtube video embed
+- using inline flexbox styles for responsive layout

 #### Files
 - index.html